bhmueller/thesis/.ipynb_checkpoints/README-checkpoint.md

 # Reproduction repo Master thesis in Economics

+## Data

+I use data on bus engine replacement from Rust (1987).

+## References

+# Guidelines for theses at OSE research group

 This is a template for thesis projects at the [OpenSourceEconomics](https://github.com/OpenSourceEconomics) research group.

 ### Inquiry